zl4bv/CakePHP-simpleSAMLphp-Plugin/README.md

     $this->Saml->requireAuth();

-Refer to the [simpleSAMLphp SP API reference](http://simplesamlphp.org/docs/stable/simplesamlphp-sp-api) for more methods.
+Refer to `Controller/Component/SamlComponent.php` inside the plugin or the [simpleSAMLphp SP API reference](http://simplesamlphp.org/docs/stable/simplesamlphp-sp-api) for more information.

 Troubleshooting
 ---------------